 With my goals, I write them down and then break them down to actionable steps.
 Each day I ask myself “What can I do today to feel amazing and bring me closer to my goal?”.
 Then I write down two things to do.
 Some days the focus may be on business, other days health.
 Some days I ask this question for more areas of my life as I aim for a balanced life.

-Creating a new habit is not something you just do, there is usually a plan, a reason, a why as to want to change something in your life.
+Creating a new habit is not something you just do, there is usually a plan, a reason, a ‘why’ as to want to change something in your life.
 Understanding why you want to set a new habit, and the benefits and consequences.
-Understanding why, benefits and consequences will provide added motivation and inspiration.
+Understanding you why benefits and consequences will provide added motivation and inspiration.

 One of my goals is to lose weight by creating lifestyle changes.
-The benefits of lifestyle changes will not only assist with weight loss but also living a happy and healthier life.
+The benefits of lifestyle changes will assist with weight loss and living a happy and healthier life.
 The benefits outweigh the consequences dramatically.
-As I lose weight, the soreness in my knees will get better and I’ll be able to walk longer trails again.
+As I lose weight, the soreness in my knees will improve, and I’ll be able to walk longer trails again.
 I’ll feel healthier and know I’ll be able to achieve more of the adventurous goals I have.

-When you commit to creating new habits for yourself you are moulding a new way of life.
+When you set long-term goals that matter to you it is easier to commit to creating new habits for yourself, you are moulding a new way of life.